danthekidd/kinesis/README.md

 ## Run

-It's recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html)
+It's recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html). **Run all commands in an elevated command prompt.**

 ```shell
 python -m venv .venv